Atlanta Nursing Home Abuse Attorneys

 What damages can be pursued in nursing home abuse cases?

-Damages can be actual, say the recovery of lost money from a bank account, plus punitive.
+Damages can be actual, such as the recovery of lost money from a bank account, plus punitive.
 Patients can sue to recover the costs incurred with medical bills, rehabilitation costs, physical therapy costs, and costs incurred to address these issues.
 Patients can sue for attorney fees.
-Plus, pain and suffering can be financially addressed, along with additional punitive damages.
+Pain and suffering can be financially addressed, along with additional punitive damages.
+Compensation for emotional distress is also available in cases involving emotional abuse or psychological harm.

 Back to Top